cgoldammer/algorithms/README.md

-Using Julia to code up and understand the algorithms in “Introduction to Algorithms”, also known as CLRS.
+Using Julia to code up the algorithms in

+- “Introduction to Algorithms”, also known as CLRS
+- "Algorithms" by Sedgewick and Wayne